verusbabb/Passwords-R-Us/README.md

 # Passwords-R-Us
 Here at Passwords-R-Us, we specialize in creating highly secure passwords that make it difficult for even the best of hackers to steal.
+Hurry while supplies last.

 ## "One-in-millon chance of someone guessing your password?"
 Not even close.
 If you choose the maximum strength password we can generate, our random password generator technology makes the chances literally 1 in 1,467,574,951,244,021,123,655,345,106,016,837,380,110,615,560,179,184,677,679,415!!!

-A recently published study at www.fakescience.com proved that hackers will actually lose their mind before they crack the passwords we generate.
+A recently published study at www.incrediblyuntruescience.com proved that hackers will actually lose their mind before they crack the passwords we generate.

-So sleep well because Passwords-R-Us is protecting you valuable data.
+So sleep well because Passwords"R"Us is protecting your valuable data.

 (Don't just take our word for it.
 Reviews are pouring in, as noted on the Passwords-R-Us homepage.)